Installation and setup

 Marie-Hélène Burle

-In this section, we will install and configure Git.
+In this section, we will learn how to install and configure Git.

 MacOS/Linux users